peteromallet/HunyuanVideoGP/README.md

 --fast : start the app by loading Fast Hunyuan Video generator (faster but lower quality) + sage attention + teacache x2 --compile : turn on pytorch compilation\
 --fastest : shortcut for --fast + --compile\
---attention mode: force attention mode among, sdpa, flash, sage and xformers
+--attention mode: force attention mode among, sdpa, flash, sage and xformers\
+--vae-mode: 0-5, defalt(0) : VAE tiling to be used for latents decoding

 ### Profiles (for power users only)
 You can choose between 5 profiles, these will try to leverage the most your hardware, but have little impact for HunyuanVideo GP: